7 Types of Conflict in Relationships & How to Deal With Them

 Do conflicts make a relationship stronger?

-As we have already discussed in this article, conflicts, when resolved effectively, can strengthen a relationship by fostering growth, deepening understanding, improving communication, and building resilience and trust between partners.
+When resolved effectively, conflicts can strengthen a relationship by encouraging growth, deepening understanding, improving communication, and building resilience and trust between partners.

 -